syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ## Adding control manually in C#

-To add the `Calendar` control manually in C#, follow the below steps.
+To add the `Calendar` control manually in C#, follow these steps:

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop).
 2. Download and refer the following NuGet in the project.